bigyihsuan/International-Phonetic-Esoteric-Language/README.md

 ### Numbers
 Numbers can be integers or floats.
 Numbers also represent boolean values: 0 and negative values are falsy, and positive values are truthy.

-Number literals can only be pushed in a single digit from `0-9`.
+Number literals can only be pushed in a single digit from `0-F` hex.
 Additional manipulation will be needed to input larger numbers.

 ### Strings
 Strings are just sequences as characters.
 These are delimited by `<>`.
 Strings are always truthy and equal to 1.